-Panini National Treasures never compromise when it comes to presenting a sterling, eye-catching card design.
+Panini National Treasures never compromise when presenting a sterling, eye-catching card design.
 The 2015 Tyler Lockett Panini National Treasures Patch Auto RC #135 (/99) is Exhibit A.

-National Treasures are always thoughtfully conceived, featuring the most important features of the card (patch, player image, autograph) intelligently.
+National Treasures are always thoughtfully conceived, featuring the most essential features of the card (patch, player image, autograph) intelligently.

 2015 Tyler Lockett Bowman Rookie Chrome Refractor Auto RC #RCRA-TL

-Here we’ve got the rare Tyler Lockett rookie card that appears to feature him in his Kansas State Wildcats uniform (albeit a logo-less version).
+Here we’ve got the rare Tyler Lockett rookie card that features him in his Kansas State Wildcats uniform (albeit a logo-less version).